-Report cards and unsatisfactory progress reports must be signed by the parent and returned to the school within $\underline{3}$ days.

-The elementary will use an electronic program to communicate academic information about your child, including for report card and progress reporting purposes.
-Parents will get an email notification to check your student's grades on Skyward.
-An electronic signature of the parent will be accepted by the district, but you are entitled to request the option to provide a mailed progress report or report card of acknowledgment instead.
+Report cards and unsatisfactory progress reports must be signed by the parent and returned to the school within 3 days.
+The district may communicate academic information about a student electronically, including for progress reporting purposes.
+An electronic signature will be accepted by the district, but parents are entitled to request a handwritten signature of acknowledgment instead.